GeneralProtectionFault/blender-anachronox-md2-importer/README.md

 ## Known Issues
 Paco appears to have an slight issue with the UVs mapping a little off in his cape.
 Since the same model file loads fine in the original tooling, and it's the only case of this I've seen, I believe this could simply be due to a quirk of how open gl would actually load the model.
 This can be fixed by some quick fiddling in the UV editor, but might be worth a future update to handle this special case.

+UPDATE:  The plugin now manually handles 2 vertex UV coordinates (vertex 9 & 289) and largely corrects this problem with the exception of a slight seam visible.

 When importing Democratus, the texture color comes in inverted.
 Bizarre, as opening the texture file directly seems to work fine.
 Easy to fix, but noted as "strange."